Space Invaders (Atari 8-bit video game): Development

+The original arcade version of Space Invaders was programmed by Toshihiro Nishikado for Taito in 1978.
+Midway arranged to distribute the game in the United States following its success in Japan.
+By January 1979, Atari, Inc. had obtained the license from Taito to develop home versions of Space Invaders.
+Rob Fulop, who had joined Atari in 1978, designed and programmed a new version of Space Invaders for Atari 8-bit computers.
+Brenda Laurel was a producer for the game, as the lead of the team of strategists who worked with the programmers on Atari 400/800 games for this and other arcade ports.
+At the time, Atari's programmers had creative freedom and did not have to submit their design plans for approval.
+Fulop chose to develop a version of the popular arcade game.
+He had seen Rick Maurer's Atari 2600 port of Space Invaders and was very impressed; Fulop considered it a programming feat to animate that many characters and create that many game variations.

-The game featured different gameplay and graphics from the original arcade game.
+The game features gameplay and graphics different from the source material.
+Changes include a spaceship on the left side of the playfield, new character designs for the invaders, and a new scoring system.
 Reflecting on the changes he made, Fulop called his reasoning "very simple and somewhat embarrassing."
-After developing a video game port of Night Driver (1980) for the Atari 2600, Fulop said he felt at the age of 23, he was "far too cool to do another straight port of an existing coin-op game."
-Changes to the original game included a spaceship on the left side of the playfield, new character designs for the invaders, and a new scoring system.
-At the time of development, Atari developers had their own Computer terminal to write their code.
-For the graphics, Fulop created them himself on graph paper and then converted each line of into corresponding hexadecimal data that he coded into the program.
-During this period in Atari's history, the company did not credit their game designers.
-Fulop hid his initials within the game.
+After developing a video game port of Night Driver (1980) for the Atari 2600, he felt he was "far too cool to do another straight port of an existing coin-op game."
+Fulop programmed Space Invaders in machine language.
+At the time of development, Atari developers had their own computer terminal to write code.
+Fulop created the graphics first on graph paper and then converted each line of drawn pixels into corresponding hexadecimal data that he coded into the program.
+During this period in Atari's history, the company did not credit game designers.
+However, Fulop hid his initials within the game.
 When the spaceship on the left side of the screen reaches the bottom of the playfield, two of the very lowest aliens turn into letters R.F.